 A fungus which attacks St Augustine grass specifically goes by a weird name called “Take-All Root Rot.”

 However, the most common lawn fungus is a disease commonly called “brown patch.”
-There are two main types of “brown patch” fungus that attack lawns – large brown patch and dollar spot.
-Other fungal diseases come with names like gray snow mold, pink snow mold, fairy ring, take-all patch, summer patch and others.
+There are two main types of “brown patch” fungus that attack lawns – large brown patch and dollar spot brown patch.
+Other fungal diseases come with names like:

-You will most likely find either one or both of these grass fungus types strike during the spring and summer during exceptionally rainy periods.
-Depending on the severity of the fungus attack, there may be only a few brown patches or a necrotic ring spot in the lawn.
+You will most likely find either one or both of these grass fungal diseases strike during the spring and summer when exceptionally rainy periods are common.
+Depending on the severity of the fungus attack, there may be only a few areas with brown patch or a necrotic ring spot in the lawn.

 Ask your local garden center for the best solution (usually chemical) for the grass types in your area to remedy the problem.

 Follow the label on the container.
-Fungicides are poisonous, and all of them, if used in excessive amounts or dosages, will harm the grass as well as kill the fungi.
+Fungicides are poisonous, and all of them, if used in excessive amounts or dosages, will harm the grass as well as kill the fungal disease.

 For this reason, alone, it is imperative to follow labeled instructions exactly as stated on the container when using any fungicide.

-Normal growth of the grass should resume after treating with a fungicide, and the fungus parasites are eliminated.
+Normal growth of the grass should resume after treating with a fungicide, and the parasites of a fungal disease are eliminated.
 We will look at Neem oil for plant fungus at another time.

 The best way to prevent lawn fungus is to eliminate or minimize the turf disease conditions that make them happy to actively thrive and multiply.
 The conditions fungus finds favorable are the opposite for ideal grass growth.

-Fungus thrives with moisture.
+Fungus diseases thrive with moisture.
 Moisture makes fungus fruit body grow and multiply at rapid rates.
 When grass is more or less consistently dry, a fungus has a much more difficult time establishing itself.

 Now, you cannot control when and how much it will rain, but you can control when your sprinkler system comes on.